Ukrainian Christmas Eve Tradition

 The above-displayed picture of a miniature Ukrainian Ceramic Vase with Oats stalks is my family replica of this Christmas tradition.
 These Oats were grown on my Grandfather’s farm in Europe and brought here on my last family visit.

-In the city, these traditions were not possible to follow, due to the small living space, so a handful of hay was placed in the middle of the table, or under a freshly pressed, pure white tablecloth, rather than strewn all over the floor.
+In the city, these traditions were not possible to follow, due to the small living space, so a handful of hay was placed in the middle of the table, or under a freshly pressed white tablecloth, rather than strewn all over the floor.

 Kolach, a special bread adorned with a burning candle, takes center stage on the dinner table.
-A picture of this kolach was taken at a cultural display during a Ukrainian Festival in PA, prepared by an unknown contributor.
+A picture of this kolach was taken at a cultural display during a Ukrainian Festival in PA, prepared by a friend of mine.

 On the other side of the Kolach is a dish of honey, accompanied by chunks of bread, and peeled cloves of garlic (I use chopped garlic in flaxseed oil).
-Our family display also includes a special Christmas Eve Wafer (Oplatek), normally used by Roman Catholics to share on Christmas Eve.
-These wafers are presented to us by members of our family who also practice Roman Catholic traditions, as this unites us all together at least in spirit, on Christmas Eve.
+Our family plate also contains a special Christmas Eve Wafer (Oplatek), normally used by Roman Catholics to share on Christmas Eve.
+These wafers are sent to me by my family members from Europe who follow Roman Catholic traditions, as this unites us all together at least in spirit, on Christmas Eve.

-This special arrangement is passed around the table and shared by everyone, right after we finish our before-meal prayer, and greet everyone with a special greeting “Khrystos Narodyvsia” – Christ Is Born, with an appropriate reply “Slavyty Yoho” – Glorify Him.
-Another very important item for that evening is the Kutia.
+After our prayer before the Christmas Eve meal, this dish is passed around the table to partake and greet eachother with a special greeting “Khrystos Narodyvsia” – Christ Is Born, with an appropriate reply “Slavyty Yoho” – Glorify Him.
+Another very important food item that evening is the Kutia.
 A whole wheat grain dish, cooked and flavored with honey, poppy seeds, walnuts, raisins, or craisins.
-Also, there is a gluten-free Kutia recipe for those who are gluten intolerant.

-In the past, the head of the household, would take a spoonful of the Kutia and toss it toward the ceiling, and the more of the grains that stuck to the ceiling the more bountiful the future crop would be.
+In the past, the head of the household, would take a spoonful of the Kutia and toss it toward the ceiling, because the more grains reaching and sticking to the ceiling the more bountiful the future crop would be.
 This tradition died out over the years, for practical reasons of course.

 The next dish served is the Christmas Eve Borscht with Vushka.